Docs

 • omitted or null init-time swap fields reset to Trillim defaults rather than inheriting the previous runtime’s values

-If you expose /v1/models/swap, design your callers around session invalidation and truthful post-swap introspection.
+If you expose /v1/models/swap, design your callers around session invalidation and verify the active model ID with /v1/models after a successful swap.

 Adapter Overlay Rules